 I’ve experienced my fair share of criticism from tithers.
 Their complaints may appear as words of spiritual guidance and enlightenment, but often, there’s an undercurrent of judgment.
 It’s as if they believe you must not be a true believer if you disagree with their interpretation of the Bible.
 But at the end of the day, it shouldn’t matter if a believer gives 2%, 10%, or no money to Christian churches.
 Our relationship with God is what matters the most.

 NOWADAYS, THE TITHE doctrine is like a religion unto itself.
-In other cases, tithing is treated like a new deity on the scene.
+In other cases, some preachers treat tithing like a new deity on the scene.
 Some Christians are overzealous about tithing.
 If you tell them you don’t believe in tithing, they act as if you just told them you don’t believe in God.

 Table of Contents